Key events of the 20th century: Final days

-The assaults on both Iwo Jima and Okinawa proves incredibly costly in terms of American lives and president Truman was horrified at the prospect of Operation Downfall, a planned boots-on-the-ground invasion of mainland Japan that was estimated to lead to over a million casualties among American soldiers.
+The assaults on both Iwo Jima and Okinawa proved incredibly costly in terms of American lives and president Truman was horrified at the prospect of Operation Downfall, a planned boots-on-the-ground invasion of mainland Japan that was estimated to lead to over a million casualties among American soldiers.
 Despite a devastating campaign of fire-bombing in Tokyo and dozens of other cities, the Japanese showed no sign of planning to surrender.
-Following the Potsdam Declaration of July 26, where the Allies threatened "prompt and utter destruction" should Japan not surrender, the decision was made to resort to the first use of atomic bombs.
+Following the Potsdam Declaration of 26 July, where the Allies threatened "prompt and utter destruction" should Japan not surrender, the decision was made to resort to the first use of atomic bombs.
 On 6 August, the 393d Bombardment Squadron B-29 Enola Gay, took off from Tinian and dropped the bomb on the city of Hiroshima.
 Three days later, a second bomb was dropped on Nagasaki.
 The two bombings killed 129,000–226,000 people, most of them civilians.
 On 9 August, the Soviet Union also invaded Manchukuo in what was to be the last campaign of the war.

 On 10 August the "sacred decision" was made by Japanese Cabinet to accept the Potsdam terms and on 15 August Emperor Hirohito broadcast to the nation and to the world at large the rescript of surrender, ending the Second World War.
 The formal Japanese Instrument of Surrender was signed on 2 September 1945, on the battleship USS Missouri, in Tokyo Bay.
 The surrender was accepted by General Douglas MacArthur as Supreme Commander of the Allied Powers.